Our original trip concept was to take RVs to Mexico, stay on the beach a month, drink beer, and check out bikinis.

 Our original destination was to be San Carlos, Mexico – up the coast north from Mazatlan.
 There was a RV park already picked out.
 But things change, all the time and quickly, so that trip idea turned and became a different animal.

 Because diesel fuel is of a lower grade in Mexico, Alan didn’t want to drive his RV to San Carlos because he didn’t want to ruin the engine on his rig with inferior gas.
 By the time we three figured the cost of fuel, insurance, space rent ,it was going to be cheaper to take a traditional vacation to a hotel with hot water and maid service so we dropped our idea of a RV caravan.

-On a morning walk, we three discover a RV park in Mazatlan where we all might have stayed if we had brought our RV’s.
+On a morning walk, Alan and I discover a RV park in Mazatlan where we all might have stayed if we had brought our RV’s.
 It is on the beach, in the middle of the Zona Dorado, and affordable.
 Seeing these big rigs pulled in between palm trees on a dirt lot and old guys in shorts riding rusting bicycles to the front doors of their luxurious motor homes, brings a fuzziness to my heart.
 The snowbirds carry English newspapers in little wire bicycle baskets and will spend this afternoon working on a crossword puzzle because it is too hot to go fishing.